The Brutonian Story

 Sturminster Newton which ran on Mondays during school holidays only, as

-Bere Regis & District continued to run
+Bere Regis & District continued

 it commercially during school terms.
 When allowance is made for